javanhut/Vem/SPIKE_NOTES.md

 - Status bar updates mirror cursor moves and record the last key observed so you can confirm actions as you type.
 - Focused pane is indicated by a blue border (file tree or editor).
 - Mode indicator shows current mode (NORMAL, INSERT, VISUAL, DELETE, EXPLORER, COMMAND).
+- Fullscreen indicator shows "FULLSCREEN" in status bar when in fullscreen mode.

 ## Next steps
 1. **Text editing**: extend `internal/editor.Buffer` with insert/delete operations and wire `key.EditEvent` data into mutations.